 Item Sch.
-Coverage Notes and instructions for compilation B.(i) Secured by tangible assets All advances or part of advances including advances against book debts which are secured by tangible assets shall be shown here.
+Coverage Notes and instructions for compilation to credit operations, even if they are dues from other banks/ organisations shall be shown as part of advances.
+However, where such dues are in the nature of fee or other revenue receivable the same may be shown as Other Assets. (iii) Term loans A 'Term Loan' is a loan which has a specified maturity and is payable in instalments or in bullet form.
+All Term Loans with maturity in excess of one year shall be classified under this category(i.e. A(iii)) whereas as explained above short term loans with original maturity up to one year shall be categorised as loans repayable on demand.
+B.(i) Secured by tangible assets All advances or part of advances including advances against book debts which are secured by tangible assets shall be shown here.
 The item will include secured advances both in and outside India.
-The Bank shall specify that advances secured by tangible assets includes advances against book debts. (ii) Covered by Bank/Government Guarantee Advances in India and outside India to the extent they are covered by guarantees of Indian/foreign governments, Indian/foreign banks, Deposit Insurance and Credit Guarantee Corporation (DICGC) and Export Credit Guarantee Corporation of India (ECGC) shall be included here.
-Further, advances to the extent they are covered by Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) and Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH) and individual schemes under National Credit Guarantee Trustee Company Ltd. (NCGTC) which are backed by explicit Central Government Guarantee 6 , shall also be included here. (iii) Unsecured All advances not classified under (i) and (ii) shall be included here.
+The Bank shall specify that advances secured by tangible assets includes advances against book debts. (ii) Covered by Bank/Government Guarantee Advances in India and outside India to the extent they are covered by guarantees of Indian/foreign governments, Indian/foreign banks, Deposit Insurance and Credit Guarantee Corporation (DICGC) and Export Credit Guarantee Corporation of India (ECGC) shall be included here. (iii) Unsecured All advances not classified under (i) and (ii) shall be included here.
 Rights, licenses, authorisations, etc. charged to the banks as collateral should not be reckoned as tangible security and therefore such advances shall be reckoned as unsecured under this head, with a disclosure of the same in the notes to the account.
-Total of 'A' should tally with total of 'B'. (i) (i) (ii) (iii) (iv) Advances in India Priority Sectors Public Sector Banks Others Advances shall be broadly classified into 'Advances in India' and 'Advances outside India'.
+Total of 'A' should tally with total of 'B'.
+C. (I) (i) (ii) Advances in India Priority Sectors Public Sector Advances shall be broadly classified into 'Advances in India' and 'Advances outside India'.
 Advances in India will be further classified on the sectoral basis as indicated.
-Advances, which qualify as priority sector lending according to extant Reserve Bank of India instructions